Experimental Observations on the Uncomputability of the Riemann Hypothesis

 The first term corresponds to the pole, the second to the non-trivial zeros, the third to the trivial zeros and the last is .
 By the Möbius inversion formula we arrive at: , where is the prime counting function , the Möbius function distinct primes and 0 otherwise (appendix 4).

 The simplest version of this formula and the one we shall use is: , where the von Mangoldt function and 0 otherwise (appendix 4), are the zeros of , and the summation is performed over zeros of increasing .

-To derive this , we start with Perron's formula, again based on contour integration:
+To derive this , we start with the integral formula:

-Now if we move the contour away to the left to Re(s) = -N for a large odd integer N for each zero and pole of we have order 1 so the values are at s = 0, x at s = 1, and for a zero of order m.
+Since pr > x means y < 1 and the integral is 0; x cannot be a prime power.
+Now if we move the contour away to the left to Re(s) = -N for a large odd integer N for each zero and pole of we have order 1 so the values are at s = 0 from , -x at s = 1 from the pole of , and for a non-trivial zero.
 Hence we have

-Applying this formula numerically is effectively assuming the Riemann hypothesis, because, in performing a calculation, we are working on the basis that all the zeros we are using are on x = ½, and since it is the real part of which determines the magnitude of the contribution of each of these terms to the fluctuations in the prime distribution, the prime distribution that emerges is a practical application of the Riemann hypothesis.
+Applying the Mangoldt prime formula numerically is effectively assuming the Riemann hypothesis, because, in performing a calculation, we are working on the basis that all the zeros we are using are on x = 1/2, and since it is the real part of the zeros which determine the magnitude of the contribution of each of these terms to the fluctuations in the prime distribution, the prime distribution that emerges is a practical application of the Riemann hypothesis.

 The effect of the process is to create an integral transform of the distribution of primes, with the terms involving the non-trivial zeros forming a series of superimposed wave functions very similar to a Fourier series as can be seen from fig 2.
 This integral transform converges rapidly for the first few primes but more slowly as the primes grow larger.